-Katharine Fisher joined Goldstein, Borgen, Dardarian & Ho in February 2016 as a Social Justice Fellow.
+Katharine Fisher joined Goldstein, Borgen, Dardarian & Ho in 2016 as a Social Justice Fellow and became an associate in 2017.
+Her practice focuses on consumer, disability access, and employment class and collective actions.
 Prior to joining the firm, Katharine was a legal fellow in the Gender Equity & LGBT Rights and Work & Family Programs at the Legal Aid Society – Employment Law Center.
-Katharine graduated from UC Berkeley School of Law (Boalt Hall) in 2015 where she was an editor of the Berkeley Journal of Employment & Labor Law and received the Prosser Award in the Spring 2015 course on Sex-Based Discrimination.
-During law school, Katharine volunteered for the California Asylum Representation Clinic and the East Bay Community Law Center’s DREAM Clinic while also serving as a member of the Asian Pacific American Law Student Association and Berkeley Law Foundation.
-She spent her summers clerking for a plaintiff-side law firm and EBCLC’s criminal justice reentry program.
+Katharine graduated from UC Berkeley School of Law (Boalt Hall) in 2015.
+During law school, she volunteered for the California Asylum Representation Clinic and the East Bay Community Law Center’s DREAM Clinic and spent her summers clerking for a plaintiff-side law firm and EBCLC’s criminal justice reentry program.

 - J.D., University of California, Berkeley, School of Law, 2015